Chart Color Schemes

 Household Composition

-Birkdale features high concentrations of family households, with a fairly typical median household size
+Birkdale features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 77.9% of all households, including 35.3% couples with children, 30.7% couples without children, and 10.9% single parent families.
-Non-family households account for the remaining 22.1%, with lone person households at 20.3% and group households comprising 1.9%.
-The median household size is 2.7 people, which aligns with the Greater Brisbane average.
+Family households account for 77.9% of all households, including 35.3% couples with children, 30.7% couples without children, and 10.9% single parent families.
+Non-family households make up the remaining 22.1%, with lone person households at 20.3% and group households comprising 1.9%.
+The median household size is 2.7 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households